+Reputation

-The model also integrates will with the organizational structure created by Colony’s domain-based decision-making software.
+The model also integrates with the organizational structure created by Colony’s domain-based decision-making software.
 Domains would likely constitute circles, though it might also make sense to include multiple subdomains in certain circles.

-Of course, Colony’s model is reputation-driven democratic voting, whereas dynamic governance is not voting-based, and considers every individual as equal.
+Colony’s model is reputation-driven democratic voting, whereas dynamic governance is not voting-based and considers every individual to be equal.
 Each may be useful in different contexts.

-Apart from giving individuals who contribute more to an organization more power within it, reputation also functions as a “proof of identity,” and a metric for firing and promotional decisions.
+Reputation can do at least three things.
+First, it gives individuals who contribute more to an organization more power within it.
+Second, reputation functions as a “proof of identity.”
+Third, it can be used as a metric for decisions about promoting or terminating staff.

-Reputation-based voting may be helpful in considering the larger organization’s preferences when decisions are being made in a higher-level domain, for example.
+Reputation-based voting may be helpful because it allows for expression of the larger organization’s preferences when decisions are being made in a higher-level domain.
+For example, if the board wants to make some decision, they might have reputation-holding stakeholders vote on it – whether as a binding decision or as a signaling strategy.
 Electing board representatives, adding or removing stakeholder groups, and issuing new stock are some examples where stakeholder-wide elections are necessary, and where reputation-weighted votes are useful.
 Reputation-based voting is also useful in situations where double-linking would create an unwieldly circle.
 Rather than double-linking, a circle’s proposal may be considered by reputation holders in the lower domain.
 There’s a lot more to say in this area, but for the scope of this proposal, suffice it to say that dynamic governance and reputation-based voting, though incongruent, may be effectively used together in Blockchains’ organizational governance and management.

+Collaborative Projects:

+Dynamic governance seems to be well-suited to accommodating the diverse interests, personalities, and perspectives involved in these ventures.
+Consider, for example, the diversity of players in the emerging hemp collaboration.
+The hemp collaboration unites stakeholders coming to the table with varying interests, skills, personalities, and resources.
+This diversity offers the potential for truly meaningful and wide-reaching research and innovation, but also comes with the potential for conflict.
+Dynamic governance encourages collaboration, emphasizes consent, and allows for equal inclusion of all voices and perspectives in the decision-making process, minimizing the risk for conflict to damage outcomes.

+A partial implementation makes the most sense for these projects, since we do not desire to dictate the governance or management of outside entities.

+Circle Governance and Consent: We should borrow circle and consent-based decision making at the highest level of collaboration, where we will be present and therefore able to facilitate the circle, and observe it.
+Any subcommittee of which we are a part should also operate in this way, but we are silent on the organization of other committees or action-groups.

+Double-Linking: Blockchains will abide by the double-link rule, but we do not ask or expect other collaborative entities to do the same.